1724 conclave: Conclave

-Charles VI had instructed his representative to the papal court Maximilian Ulrich von Kaunitz to work closely with Álvaro Cienfuegos to elect a candidate that he favoured.
-Cuenfuego's instructions were that cardinals Pamfili, Vallemani, Spada, Piazza, Corradini, Caracciolo, Tanara, Orsini, Ruffo, Colonna, Davia, Boncompagni, Pico, and Pignatelli would be acceptable to the emperor, and that cardinals Paolucci, Olivieri, Bussi, Sagripanti, and Origo were to be excluded.
+Charles VI had instructed his representative to the papal court Maximilian Ulrich von Kaunitz to work closely with Álvaro Cienfuegos to elect a candidate he favoured.
+Cienfuego's instructions were that cardinals Pamfili, Vallemani, Spada, Piazza, Corradini, Caracciolo, Tanara, Orsini, Ruffo, Colonna, Davia, Boncompagni, Pico, and Pignatelli would be acceptable to the emperor and that cardinals Paolucci, Olivieri, Bussi, Sagripanti, and Origo were to be excluded.

 Cienfuegos led electors that were part of the imperial party in an attempt to elect Giulio Piazza.
-Piazza was almost elected on May 13, but was short by four votes.
-The electors were confident that they would be able to elect him, because more cardinals were arriving to participate in the conclave, and it became public in Rome that Piazza was likely to be the new pope.
-Albani did not support this because he had not been a part of the negotiations despite being the original elector to suggest Piazza, and undermined his election by proposing Vincenzo Orsini as an alternate candidate.
+Piazza was almost elected on 13 May, but was short by four votes.
+The electors were confident they could elect him because more cardinals were arriving to participate in the conclave, and it became public in Rome that Piazza was likely to be the new pope.
+Albani did not support this because he had not been a part of the negotiations despite being the original elector to suggest Piazza, and undermined his election by proposing Pierfrancesco Orsini as an alternate candidate.

 Election of Benedict XIII

-On 28 May the conclave unanimously elected Orsini as Pope.
+On 28 May, the conclave unanimously elected Orsini as Pope.
 He had not been seen as a serious candidate in past conclaves because he did not have political experience.
-Orsini was 75 at the time, and it took the cardinals two days to convince him to accept his election.
+Orsini was 75 then, and it took the cardinals two days to convince him to accept his election.
 He was recorded to have spent the night before his election sleepless and in tears.
-Even when the cardinals had taken him into the Sistine Chapel for the formal vote to elect him pope after they had been convinced he would accept, he was still unwilling to accept his own election.
+Even when the cardinals had taken him into the Sistine Chapel for the formal vote to elect him pope after they had been convinced he would accept, he was still unwilling to accept his election.
 Ultimately, he only accepted it after being convinced of it by Agustín Pipia the Master of the Dominican Order, of which he was a member.
 Upon accepting his election, he attempted to take the name Benedict XIV, which would have recognized Antipope Benedict XIII, the last Avignon Pope during the Western Schism.
 Lawyers from the Roman Curia eventually persuaded Orisini to take the name Benedict XIII.

-Orisini's election was notable at the time because it was unusual for the cardinals to elect friars, since they were seen by some as too rigid.
-Members of religious orders at the time were often respected by the cardinals, but rarely elected, with Benedict XIII being only the fourth since the Council of Trent.
-Unlike the other mendicants elected to the papacy in this period, he was of noble birth, being the eldest son of the Duke of Gravina, but had forfeited his rights to his father's title in order to enter the Dominicans.
+Orsini's election was notable at the time because it was unusual for the cardinals to elect friars since some saw them as too rigid.
+Members of religious orders at the time were often respected by the cardinals but rarely elected, with Benedict XIII being only the fourth since the Council of Trent.
+Unlike the other mendicants elected to the papacy in this period, he was of noble birth, being the eldest son of the Duke of Gravina, but had forfeited his rights to his father's title to enter the Dominicans.